Josephine Wiggs: Personal life

-According to a 1994 Rolling Stone profile of The Breeders, Wiggs is a lifelong vegan who's never eaten a piece of meat in her life.
+According to a 1994 Rolling Stone profile of The Breeders, Wiggs is a lifelong vegan who has never eaten a piece of meat in her life.

-Wiggs is lesbian.
+Wiggs is a lesbian.
 During a relationship with drummer Kate Schellenbach, the two were featured in an article in The Advocate, a national LGBT magazine published in the United States.
 They formed the short-lived band Ladies Who Lunch, and Wiggs recorded and co-produced Schellenbach's side-project Kostars.